You CAN manage your blood pressure. The American Heart Association is here for you. Keep reading to learn some blood pressure myths.

 4) Myth.
 I feel fine.
 I don’t have to worry about high blood pressure.

-More than 76 million U.S. adults have high blood pressure – and many of them don’t know it or don’t experience typical symptoms.
+More about 78 million U.S. adults have high blood pressure – and many of them don’t know it or don’t experience typical symptoms.
 High blood pressure is serious.
 If uncontrolled, high blood pressure can lead to severe health problems.
 High blood pressure is also the No. 1 cause of stroke.

 5) Myth.
 People with high blood pressure have nervousness, sweating, difficulty sleeping and their face becomes flushed.
 I don’t have those symptoms so I must not have high blood pressure.